SolidLabResearch/ODRL-Test-Conflicts/README.md

 - **data/policies** : test policies
 - **data/test_case** : test cases for the policies
+- **quiz/** : test cases without hints which type of conflict is the result

 ## Conflicts

+- `NonConflict` : no conflict found
 - `Conflict` : rules that contradict eachother
 - `Ambiguous` : rules that permit an action in one state of the world but deny it in another
 - `Underspecified` : rules that never will trigger